 Hydrotherapy can also help people with chronic pain by massaging the painful points of the body with the water jets.

-Pressure jets in a hot tub can relieve and prevent headaches from occurring, as they reduce stress and promote relaxation.
+Pressure jets in a hot tub can help relieve and prevent headaches from occurring, as they reduce stress and promote relaxation.
 Studies show that people who suffer from headaches, migraines or tension headaches can benefit from hot tub use because those types of headaches usually originate from muscle tightness in various parts of the body, and that tightness can cause headache pain or neck pain.
 The powerful water jets are stimulating the muscles in the back and neck, allows for muscle relaxation and serves to ease headache pain.

 For those who struggle with migraines, a hot tub soak can provide a good dose of stress relief and a good night’s sleep, both of which are of great benefit.
 Usually up to 45 minutes in a hot tub at a time while massaging the neck muscles can significantly help reducing headache problems.